rmlmcfadden/rmlmcfadden.github.io/ion-implantation/srim.md

 winecfg
 {% endhighlight %}

-This ensures a clean 32-bit instance is set up.
+This ensures a clean 32-bit [Wine] instance is set up.

 Through inspection of the contents of `~/.wine/drive_c/windows/system32`, I noticed that many of the `.dll` and `.ocx` files needed by `SRIM` are already present.
-Instead following the exact instructions of registering each of the `.ocx`s provided with the application, I elected to start `SRIM` via:
+Instead following the exact instructions of registering each of the `.ocx`s provided with the application
+(i.e., in the folder `/path/to/srim/SRIM-Setup/`),
+I elected to start `SRIM` via:

 {% highlight bash %}
 wine SRIM.exe